 - by explicitly cloning or destroying existing Machines on the app

 fly scale count uses internal rules to create or destroy Machines to reach the target scale that you specify.
-As you would expect, specifying a target number of Machines that's higher than the existing total results in the creation of Machines, while a lower target results in the destruction of Machines.
+Machines get created when the target number of Machines is higher than the existing total, and Machines get destroyed when the target number of Machines is lower than the existing total.

 fly deploy—except in the case that you scale right down to zero Machines.
-In that case,
+If there are no existing Machines, then

-fly deploy seeds the app with new Machines according to the
+fly deploy seeds the app with new Machines in the

 fly scale show outputs all the scale information about an app’s Machines: how many Machines of each VM specification, in each of the app’s process groups, in each region.